m241dan/davengine3.0/README.md

 #Installation

-This is setup to run as just a simple Lua 5.3 script with all the libs included except for [luasocket](https://github.com/diegonehab/luasocket).
+This is setup to run as just a simple Lua 5.3 script on Linux or Mac with all the libs included except for [luasocket](https://github.com/diegonehab/luasocket).
 You will need to have luasocket installed on your server.

 __HOWEVER:__ For those __NOT__ running this on *Ubuntu 14.04*, you may need to compile your own [time.so](https://github.com/m241dan/lua-time) and [lfs.so](https://github.com/keplerproject/luafilesystem).

-For __Windows__, you'll need to compile time and lfs into .dlls, and either have them installed in your system path or put them in /libs and update davengine.lua's package.cpath line to look like the following(I think):
+For __Windows__, you'll need to compile [time](https://github.com/m241dan/lua-time) and [lfs](https://github.com/keplerproject/luafilesystem) into .dlls, and either have them installed in your system path or put them in /libs and update davengine.lua's package.cpath line to look like the following(I think):
 * package.cpath = package.cpath .. ";./libs/?.dll"